The Eastern Division of the National Ski Patrol

 • Four additional electives from Senior elective list

-• A minimum of two electives must be from the NSP course offerings
+• At least two electives must be from NSP course offerings

 Continuing Education

-To maintain Senior alpine or Nordic/Backcountry classification, patrollers must complete national- or division-authorized clinics once every three years.
+To maintain Senior Alpine or Senior Nordic classification, patrollers must complete national or division-authorized clinics once every three years.
 They will be given performance feedback during these clinics.
 Participation in these clinics fulfills the requirement; participants do not need to meet a performance standard.

 Home / About / Contact